Sertik13/MikroVoice/README.md

 To add the entire MikroVoice library, use MikroVoiceSys.rsc, which will be posted here later

 You can download the sound jingles for the system from the link: https://cloud.mail.ru/public/741f/9R317bvM5

+other library functions and the complete TF card collection are provided by the author upon special request